DiscrimText/MGT_Detection/Readme.md

 ## Machine-generated Text detection with DiscrimText

-This repository contains instructions on how to classify contaminated data with **DiscrimText**, including how to access the dataset.
+This repository contains instructions on how to classify Machine generated text with **DiscrimText**, including how to access the dataset.

 ### 1. `Downloading the Datasets`